primary-theme/obsidian/README.md

 But this isn't to say that Minimalism is bad.
 More of, it's getting to the point where we're hitting a plateau.
 So Primary is here to draw the sword.
 Primary is here as proof-of-work to challenge the Design status quo that we can offer something even if it isn't for everybody.
 Because in the end we can't please everyone, so let's aim to be the best for the right ones.

-So at Primary, we're focused on showing us who we really are, but we're understanding enough to say that it doesn't fit for everyone.
+So at Primary, we're focused on showing us who we really are, and we're understanding enough to say that it doesn't fit for everyone.

 #### Top quality.
 Know you're in good hands.